Halcyon Studios: History

+In the wake of the Hallmark purchase, RHI Entertainment execs Larry Strichman and George Stelzner left to start a new independent production company LGS Entertainment with a deal at Hallmark.
+The company had also signed a production deal with von Zerneck/Sertner Films in 1995.
+Hallmark sold the Filmation library and its rights to Entertainment Rights in March 2004.

 In December 2005, Hallmark Cards sold off Hallmark Entertainment to an investor group led by Robert Halmi Jr., and it was renamed back to RHI Entertainment.

 On June 17, 2008, the company announced it will begin trading on the NASDAQ under the ticker symbol "RHIE".

 On December 10, 2010, RHI filed for Chapter 11 Bankruptcy.
 The company emerged from bankruptcy on March 29, 2011.

 In March 2012, the company was renamed Sonar Entertainment.
 The name change stemmed from the Halmis leaving the company.

 On April 9, 2021, Chicken Soup for the Soul Entertainment signed a definitive agreement to acquire Sonar's assets, which currently includes most of the Hal Roach Studios library, and other material previously released and/or produced by predecessor companies Qintex, RHI, Cabin Fever, and Hallmark.

 On May 3, 2021, CSS announced it would launch Halcyon Television, a scripted television studio.

 On March 27, 2023, Shout!
 Factory licensed digital distribution and streaming rights to 189 titles from Halcyon Studios.

 On April 23, 2024, its parent Chicken Soup for the Soul Entertainment announced a $636.6 million loss in 2023, and warned that without any options to generate additional financing, the company may be forced to liquidate or pause operations, and seek a potential Chapter 11 bankruptcy protection filing.
 On June 29, 2024, the company filed for Chapter 11 bankruptcy protection after missing a week of paying its employees and failing to secure financing.

 On July 10, 2024, a bankruptcy judge ordered to convert Chicken Soup for the Soul Entertainment's Chapter 11 bankruptcy into a Chapter 7 bankruptcy liquidation after accusing the company's previous CEO of misusing the business and failing to pay employees or support healthcare.
 With the Chapter 7 conversion, the company's assets will be liquidated, resulting in the cessation of its subsidiaries, including Halcyon Studios.
 Liquidation has not occurred yet as of April 2025.